turkish-nlp-suite/TrGLUE/README.md

 ```
 RTE, STS-B, MRPC: batch size 16, lr 3e-5
 All other datasets: batch size 128, lr 2e-5
 ```

+We averaged the results over the runs with 5 different seeds: `1, 4, 21, 40, 124`.